1andgraf/AppleWatchGPT/readme.md

 - It uses OpenAI API, so usage counts against your API quota
 - Responses are limited to 150 tokens, but it is configurable in code (max_tokens)
 - You can change the ChatGPT model in `ContentView.swift`
+- Maintains only the last 10 messages for a compact chat view